fionss/HR_Attrition/README.md

 </ul>

 <h3>Power BI Dashboard</h3>
-<p>This dashboard is an overview and workforce summary that also explores compensation, career growth drivers, employee experience and work culture</p>
+<p>This dashboard is an overview and workforce summary that also explores compensation, career growth drivers, employee experience and work culture.
+Some things explore</p>